-Sometimes, when there is a reduction in the demand for the goods produced by a company due to variables like changes in customer preferences, competition and high costs, a company will look for ways to save money, including laying off some workers.
-This is a form of structural unemployment, and it still shows the difference between frictional and structural unemployment since it is involuntary.
-Sometimes, the cause of frictional unemployment is a lack of adequate communication regarding the availability of jobs, meaning that the job seekers do not know that there are job openings in their preferred industries.
-The length of time between the two types of unemployment also vary and depends on factors like the availability of jobs and the ability of workers to adapt to new trends in their industry of choice.
+Structural unemployment is more commonly associated with terminations and downsizing: events that are usually out of the employees’ control.
+Sometimes, when there is a reduction in the demand for the goods produced by a company due to variables like changes in customer preferences, competition, and high costs, a company will look for ways to save money, including laying off some workers.
+Another cause may be a lack of adequate communication regarding the availability of jobs, meaning that the job seekers do not know that there are job openings in their preferred industries.